Edward Breitung: Political career

 Breitung was a member of the Michigan State House of Representatives in 1873 and 1874 and a member of the Michigan State Senate in 1877 and 1878.
 He served as mayor of Negaunee in 1879, 1880, and 1882.

+Congress

 He was elected as a Republican to the United States House of Representatives from Michigan's 11th congressional district for the Forty-eighth Congress, serving from March 4, 1883, to March 3, 1885.
 He declined to be a candidate for renomination in 1884.

 Death

 Breitung died in Eastman, Georgia before he was able to move into a winter house he had built.
 This was also before construction was due to begin on his new house in Marquette, Michigan.
 He is interred in the Breitung Mausoleum at Park Cemetery in Marquette.

 Legacy

 Breitung Township, Minnesota, is named after him for his work in developing the Soudan Mine there in the 1880s.
 Breitung Township, Michigan, is also named for him.